-We do not believe that Citi Trends' compensation policies create risks that are reasonably likely to have a material adverse effect on the Company.
+We believe that Citi Trends' compensation policies do not create risks that are reasonably likely to have a material adverse effect on the Company.
 Instead, we believe that our compensation structure encourages a fair balance of risk and reward.
 The process undertaken by the board to determine that the compensation policies do not create unnecessary risk includes detailed reviews of the assumptions used in the budget on which annual cash incentives are based.
 In addition, the board participates in the strategic planning process to ensure that the goals and planned strategies to achieve such goals are aligned between management and the board.
 As a retail company operating only one store concept, we are not subject to many of the issues that caused employees in the financial services sector to take excessive and unnecessary risks in order to maximize their compensation.
 We believe that the components of our employee-wide compensation program are consistent in form with similar companies.
-Also, the performance targets are at the consolidated company level, not at individual division or subsidiary levels, and there is a balance between annual cash incentives at the risk of achieving long-term success.
+Also, the performance targets for our named executive officers are at the consolidated company level, not at individual division or subsidiary levels, and there is a balance between annual cash incentive compensation and long-term equity incentives to enhance the likelihood that management will not make decisions in the short-term to earn cash incentives at the risk of achieving long-term success.